ptvrdy/doi-parser/README.md

 >  3. Filename: constants.py
 >  Short Description:  Contains the dictionary that maps publishers to their ROR IDs.

->  4. Filename: doi-parser.py
+>  4. Filename: doi_parser.py
 >  Short Description:  Main python file that converts the csv file to json and posts to postman.

->  5. Filename: post-processes.py
+>  5. Filename: post_processes.py
 >  Short Description:  Contains all the functions used on the data after processing.

->  6. Filename: product-type.json
+>  6. Filename: product_type.json
 >  Short Description:  Dictionary containing product type values to match DOE's IAD product type field.

 ## D. Software Information

 **Instrument or software-specific information needed to interpret the data:** This software is best run through command prompt.
-It is best edited with visual studio code.
+It is best edited with Visual Studio Code.
 Microsoft Excel was used to make csv files.
+To run this software, open the command prompt and navigate to the folder that contains this program.
+Then, type the following command:

+`python doi_parser.py` + CSV file
+ex: `python doi_parser.py CSV_1_20240101.csv`

 ## E. File Specific Information